CommittedTeam/CommitCanvas/README.md

   - Capitalize the subject line and each paragraph
   - Use the imperative mood in the subject line
   - Wrap subject line at 72 characters

+Commitcnavas also automatically attaches the conventional commit label to the commit message

 Other features mentioned above are under development and will be added to CommitCanvas in the near future.
 Please see the [issues](https://github.com/CommittedTeam/CommitCanvas/issues) for more information.